Can You Have Fires On The Beach In Maui?

 Always check the local regulations and obtain a permit if required.

-See also Can You Drink On Waikiki Beach?
+See also Can You Rent Umbrellas at Ocean City, Maryland Beach?

 Follow the permit conditions and restrictions to ensure compliance with local rules and minimize your impact on the environment.